Dominical Costa Rica is one of those places that turned out to be exactly what I expected from it.

 Go to Envision festival: Envision festival is the big music festival that takes place once a year in February.
 It’s a really fun and unique experience that doesn’t just focus on music but spoken workshops, artistic expression, etc. as well.

-Hotel Villas Rio Mar: For about $65 a night you can get a double room with breakfast included.
-This place has great amenities such as a nice pool, tennis court, mini golf, and outdoor exercise equipment.
+Hotel Villas Rio Mar: This place has great amenities such as a nice pool, tennis court, mini golf, and outdoor exercise equipment.
 It is a larger place with about 50 rooms in total.

-Dominical Sushi: Holy sushi guys!
-This is some of the best sushi I’ve ever eaten, something I would have never expected in Costa Rica.
+Dominical Sushi: This is some of the best sushi I’ve ever eaten, something I would have never expected in Costa Rica.
 They also have a nice selection of cocktails.

 Phat Noodle: Another amazing ethnic restaurant in Dominical.
 If you are into Thai food, head here.
 You certainly won’t be disappointed.
 Their portions are huge and the vibe here is perfect.

 Cafe Mono Congo: We like this place for breakfast and lunch.
 Everything is super fresh and tasty.
 It is the perfect place to grab lunch to go or relax and sit for a while.

 Por Que No?: This is a great dinner spot.
 They have a wide variety of delicious dinner options which you can enjoy with an ocean view.